 (c) A policy may not be subject to cancellation or nonrenewal solely because the insured’s driver license is denied or suspended in accordance with § 516(g) or § 2216 of Title 13.

 § 3905 Cancellation or nonrenewal of automobile policy — Notice of cancellation or intention not to renew; notice of reasons [For application of this section, see 79 Del.
 Laws, c.
 390, § 8].

-(c) The mailing of notice of cancellation, or of intention not to renew, to the named insured at his/her last address of record with the insurer, shall be by certified mail or by USPS Intelligent Mail barcode (IMb).
+(c) The mailing of the notice of cancellation, or of intention not to renew, to the named insured at his or her last address of record with the insurer, shall be by certified mail or by USPS Intelligent Mail barcode (IMb).
 Proof of mailing of such notice shall be retained by the insurer for a period of not less than 1 year.
 This subsection shall not apply in case of nonpayment of premium.

 (d) When a policy is cancelled or nonrenewed, other than for nonpayment of premium, the insurer shall notify the named insured of any possible eligibility for insurance through an automobile assigned risk plan.
 Such notice shall accompany or be included in the notice of cancellation or the notice of intent not to renew, and shall state that such notice of availability of the automobile assigned risk plan is given pursuant to this section.